-PFS vs CFP – Which Financial Planning Designation is For You? – You don’t need to get confused about CFP and PFS.
-Because if you could CFP exam and CPA exam, you would meet the requirements of PFS already, then you don’t need to sit for PFS exam.
+You don’t need to get confused about CFP and PFS.
+If you are eligible for the CFP exam and CPA examCPA ExamA Certified Public Accountant (CPA) is a US state board-issued license to practice the accounting profession, you will already meet PFS requirements.
+Thereby, you don’t need to sit for the PFS exam.

 So let’s look at both of these certifications in detail and then make an informed decision at the end of this article.